appcypher/pgseeder/README.md

   The `-c` is needed to connect to the database.
 It takes postgres connection string.

-- You can also run all the `.sql` files in the current directory with the `-add-all` flag
+- You can also run all the `.sql` files in the current directory with the `--add-all` flag

   ```sh
   pgseeder -c "postgres://postgres@localhost:5432/resourcedb" --add-all